MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 - Admin agent
 - Helpdesk agent

+Internal administrators are the system administrators, IT professionals, or superusers of the company, and they are members of the *Internal Admin* user group in [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

 The admin agent and helpdesk agent roles are assigned through the [Microsoft Partner Center](https://partner.microsoft.com) for the partner associated with the tenant.
 These roles are delegated administrators on the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.

 ### Internal administrators

-As the internal administrator, you can get to the administration center by navigating directly to the URL.
-This is done with the following URL, if you replace *[TENANT_ID]* with the tenant ID of your [!INCLUDE [prodshort](../developer/includes/prodshort.md)].
+As the internal administrator, you can get to the administration center by navigating directly to the URL, or by choosing the link in the **Settings** menu when you are logged in to your [!INCLUDE [prodshort](../developer/includes/prodshort.md)].

+To access the administration center from the URL, use the following pattern but replace *[TENANT_ID]* with the tenant ID of your [!INCLUDE [prodshort](../developer/includes/prodshort.md)]:

 `https://businesscentral.dynamics.com/[TENANT_ID]/admin`